armirage/grunt-remove-js-comments/README.md

 ```

-* ::warning:: WARNING: This will remove anything matching the expression.
+* :warning: WARNING: This will remove anything matching the expression.
 It is not limited to comment lines.

 ## How to Contribute